University of Arkansas at Monticello logo

 2018

-School of Agriculture merged with the School of Forestry and Natural Resources to become a unified school.
+School of Agriculture merged with the School of Forestry and Natural Resources to become the School of Forestry, Agriculture, and Natural Resources.

 🏛️